SfyLabs-HASC/Age-of-Chronos-Rebellion-s-Echo_OLD/README.md

 ## Tests

-We provide a comprehensive test suite to ensure the functionality and integrity of the game's contracts and assets.
+At moment the tests are for ownerOnly because this is a beta version.
+In the official release it will release a comprehensive suite of tests.

 ## Instructions

 To set up and test the "Age of Chronos" environment:

-1. Install dependencies using `yarn` or `npm install`.
+1. Install dependencies using `npm install`.
-2. Compile contracts: `yarn hardhat compile` or `npx hardhat compile`.
+2. Compile contracts: `npx hardhat compile`.
-3. Run tests: `npx test` or `npx run test`.
+3. Run tests:`npx run test`.
 4. Run prettier: `npx prettier`
 4. Configure your environment variables in `.env` based on `.env.example`.
 5. Use `contracts/`, `tests/`, and `scripts/` directories to develop and extend the game.